A group of feral horses I glassed up while hunting mule deer.

 “It is an absolute disgrace that the misguided whims of environmentalists are given precedence over the livelihoods of our ranching families,” said Elko County Commissioner Rex Steninger.

 According to the BLM, most western rangelands produce only a few hundred pounds of vegetation per acre.
-A wild horse can eat their weight in dry forage every month, in many parts of Nevada, it can take 20 or more acres to feed one wild horse for a month!
+A feral horse can eat their weight in dry forage every month.
+In many parts of Nevada, it can take 20 or more acres to feed one feral horse for a month!

-With no natural predators, herd numbers grow at exponential rates.
+With no natural predators, herd numbers grow exponentially.
 The National Academy of Sciences has reported that no highly effective fertility-control methods are currently available.
-In 2015 the BLM began investing $11 million in research to find effective methods to neuter and spay wild horses and develop longer-lasting contraceptive vaccines.
-With an additional 48,000 wild horses and burros in off-range (unadopted or unsold) holding facilities at a cost of over $49 million per year... it is easy to see that a solution to the increasing population needs to be found, especially because the total capacity of all BLM off-range holding facilities is 58,519 animals...
+In 2015, the BLM began investing $11 million in research to find effective methods to neuter and spay feral horses and develop longer-lasting contraceptive vaccines.
+With an additional 48,000 feral horses and burros in off-range (unadopted or unsold) holding facilities at a cost of over $49 million per year... it is easy to see that a solution to the increasing population needs to be found, especially because the total capacity of all BLM off-range holding facilities is 58,519 animals...

-Will we see a gradual decline of mule deer and elk populations in some areas due to the increased pressure from these non-native wild horses?
-What will happen on a severe drought year to our native wildlife when wild horses and burros are competing for the already fragile water sources?
+Will we see a gradual decline of mule deer and elk populations in some areas due to the increased pressure from these non-native feral horses?
+What will happen to our native wildlife in a severe drought year when feral horses and burros are competing for the already fragile water sources?

 Hopefully, putting the problem in the spotlight will provide more incentive for the BLM to make progress toward a solution.
 I'd love to hear your thoughts on this issue.